Benbecula Airport: Second World War

-Post-War
+Postwar

 The airfield later became the control centre for the nearby Hebrides Rocket Range.
 After the Second World War, the airfield became Benbecula Airport.

 Airlines and destinations

 The airport provides scheduled services to the Scottish mainland and other Hebridean islands.
 In so doing it provides vital transport connections for the islands of Benbecula, North Uist and South Uist, which are interlinked by causeway but are over two hours from the mainland by sea.
 The airport is also used by emergency air ambulance flights and by flights supporting the nearby missile test range.